szewa-91/srpr/README.md

 `spring.jpa.hibernate.ddl-auto=create` - create schema on startup
 `spring.datasource.initialization-mode=always` - initialize data on startup (taken from `data.sql`)

-You can add those properties do your db.properties file or execute once only when running application:
+You can add those properties to your db.properties file or execute once only when running application:

 ```
 mvn spring-boot:run -D<property_name>=<property_value>